Home for Global Students

 • Middle 50% ACT Composite: 34-35

-Princeton seeks “high-achieving, intellectually gifted students from diverse backgrounds” to “thrive in its rigorous academic environment”.
+Princeton is also one of the toughest colleges to get into, seeking “high-achieving, intellectually gifted students from diverse backgrounds” to “thrive in its rigorous academic environment”.
 Its test-optional policy for 2023-24 means reported SAT/ACT scores (Middle 50%) only reflect submitted scores.
 This can inflate averages, as lower scores were likely withheld.
 This situation highlights how test-optional policies can make it more challenging to gauge the true academic profile of the entire cohort, contributing to its status among the hardest colleges to get into.

 Vanderbilt University